bongiozzo/musica_mustdie/output/band_jackfrost.md

 # Jack Frost

+doom metal

-Дискография
+## Дискография

-"Eden" 1995, Doom
+### "Eden" 1995, Doom

+01 Bleed
+02 Into Oblivion
+03 My Silent Brother
+04 I Descend
+05 Doomride
+06 Room Of Light
+07 False Gods
+08 Exit...To Eden

-"Elsewhere" 1996, Doom
+### "Elsewhere" 1996, Doom

+01 Rise
+02 Embedded
+03 Shadowplay
+04 Sentenced
+05 Sleepless
+06 Nightfall
+07 Elsewhere
+08 And Our Faces Wither

-"Glow Dying Sun" 1999, Doom
+### "Glow Dying Sun" 1999, Doom

+1. Dark Ages
+2. Crawl
+3.Undying
+4. Black Veil Torn
+5. Queen
+6. Dive
+7. Everstoned
+8. Lady In Black

-"Gloom Rock Asylum" 2000, Doom
+### "Gloom Rock Asylum" 2000, Doom

+01 Sober
+02 You Are The Cancer
+03 How Will I Sleep
+04 In Gloom
+05 Psychodrome
+06 Sink
+07 California Dreaminґ
+08 Beyond The Rubicon

-"Self Abusing Uglysex Ungod" 2002, Doom
+### "Self Abusing Uglysex Ungod" 2002, Doom

+01. Mother Mary Sleeps With Me
+02. One Hundred Percent Pain
+03. Unseen Insane I
+04. The Dance
+05. Some You
+06. Last Monday
+07. It All Means Nothing To Me
+08. El Funeral Del Dictator

+All songs written by jack frost pc 2002 published by Napalm records last Monday written by The Priests
+(Brunner/Seikot) c 1986
+Lyrics of Mother Mary Sleeps With Me written by
+Kevin Rich
+Recorded and mixed at Boom Room studios Austria jan/feb 2002
+Produced by Boban Milunovic
+Mastered by Hakan Akesson at Cutting Room Studio, Sweden
+Design/photo by Erich Goldmann

+Boban Milunovic guitar solo on track 1
+Jorge backing vocals on tracks 2,3,4
+Harry Hoortig (The Priests) additional vocals on track 6
+Voislav Ivanovic accordion on track 8

+Jack Frost are forced to pay deeply onanistic homage to their beloved sound engineer Kevin 'Deadsoul' Rich who inspired and edited their lyrical work

-"Wannadie Songs" 2005, Doom
+### "Wannadie Songs" 2005, Doom

 ## Отношения с другими группами